jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 The simplest model of synaptic current assumes an increasing current on a very fast time-scale (or instantaneous), followed by a relatively slow exponential decay.
 This is very similar to the membrane potential dynamics of Lapicque's model.

-Stein's neuron model combines the synaptic current dynamics with the passive membrane.
+The synaptic conductance-based neuron model combines the synaptic current dynamics with the passive membrane.
 It must be instantiated with two input arguments:

 * :math:`\alpha`: the decay rate of the synaptic current
 * :math:`\beta`: the decay rate of the membrane potential (as with Lapicque)